oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 > **Note**: _If you are running this workshop in an **Oracle LiveLabs sandbox** hosted environment, please skip Tasks 1 and 2, as their steps have already been performed for you in the hosted environment._

-As a tenancy administrator, create an IAM policy that grants the user permission to create and manage all Oracle Data Safe resources and an Autonomous Database in the user's compartment.
+As a tenancy administrator, create an IAM policy that grants the user permission to create and manage all Oracle Data Safe resources and an Autonomous AI Database in the user's compartment.

 1. From the navigation menu, select **Identity & Security**.
 Under **Identity**, select **Policies**.
 The **Policies** page is displayed.